eriche2016/code_pool_for_for_my_own_use/mis_Phd/misc_notes/mis.md

-# Notes on knowledge on computer stuff
+# Notes on Installation of Softwares

 ## show package path installed in torch
 In order to show the package where you store by using `luarocks install pack_name` command,  using:
 `luarocks show pack_name`